-Vanilla bean are commonly used in sweet dishes, however they can be also used in savory dishes such as lobster entrees.
+Vanilla beans are commonly used in sweet dishes, however, they can be also used in savory dishes such as lobster entrees.

-Tahiti - other countries include Papau New Guinea, Central America, Indonesia, Mexico, and West Indies
+Our vanilla beans are sourced from Tahiti - other countries where they are grown include Papua New Guinea, Central America, Indonesia, Mexico, madacasgar and West Indies

 Cassia sticks are closely related to cinnamon.
 The sticks have a reddish brown colour and a warm, mild and sweet flavour, though it is significantly stronger than cinnamon.
 It is widely used in the United States.

 English Lavender is a member of the mint family.
 It has a floral sweet and slightly citrus flavour.
 Dried lavender buds are used to add colour and flavour to many savoury and sweet dishes.
 It is used in baked goods or as a garnish.
 Also, it is key ingredient in our Herbs de Provence blend.

 Our Chilli Chocolate Chai combines the delicate flavors of chai with the sweetness of chocolate and the spiciness of chilli.
 The result is a dreamy warming nightcap you’ll want to drink again and again.

 Curry leaves (also known as kadi patta) are the predominant flavour and aroma in Madras curry, as well as other popular Indian and Sri Lankan dishes.
 They have a delicate spicy citrus flavour and are incredibly aromatic.